 Back in March 2017 Jisc Collections distributed the Year 1 Springer Compact agreement report to 90 participating UK Higher Education Institutions (HEIs).
-Simultaneously, Jisc Collections invited Higher Educations Institutions (HEIs) to complete a survey on the agreement in order to obtain the views of the community following the first year since it started.
+Simultaneously, Jisc Collections invited HEIs to complete a survey on the agreement in order to obtain the views of the community following the first year since it started.

 This blog post is a summary of the survey results in which HEIs expressed a range of comments, both positive and negative.
 It also identifies a number of recommendations made by HEIs and these are currently being implemented.
 Prior to its release, the survey was tested internally and with a number of HEIs.
 All the recommendations made to refine the survey content were included in it.
 The survey questions had a range of answer options which included the following: